0chain/zus-js-sdk/lib/js-sdk/README.md

 These utility functions can be imported and used as needed in your application.

 With the provided functions and utilities, developers can easily interact with the ZeroChain network, perform transactions, retrieve balances, and utilize various utility functions.

-Please refer to the [SDK documentation](https://docs.zus.network/guides/zus-js-sdk/get-started) for more details and usage examples.

 ## Contributing